milettal/TD-Scripts/README.md

-# TD-Scripts created by Luke Miletta and Tyler Farnham
+# TD-Scripts created by Luke Miletta, Tyler Farnham and Zachary Morello